wlevine/wlevine.github.io/_posts/2015-06-22-rspec-tasks-for-nmatrix-plugins.markdown

 give you the details about the error.
 It will not continue with the next rspec invocation if the previous one fails.

+So the first invocation (testing the core nmatrix plugin) includes all the files in `spec/` excluding those in `spec/plugins/`, and the second invocation (testing the nmatrix-atlas plugin) includes all of the files from the first run plus the files in `spec/plugins/atlas/` where `atlas_spec.rb` is located.
+In `atlas_spec.rb` we `require 'nmatrix/atlas'`, so that the second time all tests are run with the nmatrix-atlas plugin active.

+Originally I planned to isolate all the specs that could possibly behave differently with nmatrix-atlas, and run only these tests when testing nmatrix-atlas.
+I eventually decided that it was better just to re-test everything.

-The other issue is that we'd like to use the exact same specs to test equivalent functions.
+Another issue that could arise is if we'd like to use the exact same specs to test equivalent functions.
 This is easily solved with [RSpec's shared examples](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples).
 So we create a file `spec/lapack_shared.rb` (since it doesn't end in `_spec.rb` it won't be included by our rake spec task):